 Medicine Summer School

 Keele University School of Medicine will this year be hosting a fully-funded residential Summer School in partnership with Health Education England and the Medical Schools Council.
-This exciting event - for students from under-represented backgrounds and specifically targetting parts of the midlands that are under-served by medical schools' outreach activity - will take place from Tuesday 27 to Friday 30 August 2019.
+This exciting event is for students from under-represented backgrounds, specifically targetting parts of the Midlands that are under-served by medical schools' outreach activity.

 This is intended to be a high impact event that provides a real taste of University life and studying Medicine, including lectures, laboratory skills as well as providing social activities.
 Applicants must be in Year 11 and from a Widening Participation cohort, something that we will assess on application (eligibility criteria will apply).